How-To: Set-up an American Roku Box Outside the US

 - Look for a setting that allows manual DNS addresses to be added.
 This may be hidden behind an advanced tab or setting.
 Some routers have this under their DHCP settings, others under INTERNET or even an obvious DNS tab or page.
 Some very basic routers don’t even allow this sort of configuration, which is why it is important to check this first.

-- If you use Overplay’s service, use the DNS addresses they provide from here, for Unblock-US, use the DNS addresses from here and either way, configure them on your router.
+- If you use Unblock-US, use the DNS addresses they provided and configure them on your router.

 - After you have changed the DNS configuration to match your new DNS addresses, test the service.
 Effectively any device on your home Network will now work with your new DNS service.
 Test this through a known service that is otherwise blocked on a computer browser. (i.e. Hulu if you are outside of the US) If it works and you can play the videos, then the test should have been successful.